d-plaindoux/thicket/README.md

 uses data structure like [Option](https://github.com/d-plaindoux/thicket/blob/master/thicket/core/data/option.tkt) which is compiled to the [objcode](http://d.plaindoux.free.fr/thicket/site/Data.Option.tkt.o.txt).

-## Thicket Console
+### Thicket Console

 The [Console](https://github.com/d-plaindoux/thicket/tree/master/thicket/examples/thicket) example available for execution [here](http://d.plaindoux.free.fr/thicket/thicket/examples/thicket/console.html) shows how the runtime can be easily extended in order to provide a naive embedded interpret in the web browser.

-# Works in progress
+## Works in progress

-In this section concept in progress or to be do

-## Derivation
+### Derivation

 Class derivation can help reducing specification by copy.
 But this derivation is not meant to be used for subtyping since subtyping does not exist in the language.
 For this purpose the adapter is the preferred solution.

 ````
 model Equal[a] {